Hellbound and other K-dramas to watch on Netflix if you liked Gyeongseong Creature

 Not to forget crime thriller shows like the Cho Ui-seok directorial Black Knight, which will definitely remind one of Jung Dong-yoon’s Gyeongseong Creature.
 Starring Korean heartthrob Kim Woo-bin, this Netflix original thriller K-drama became one of the most-watched non-English shows on the platform after its release on 12 May 2023.
 According to Netflix, the Korean thriller series amassed over 35 million hours viewed in the first week of its release.

-Thriller shows like Gyeongseong Creature that you can add to your Netflix K-drama binge-list
+8 best thriller shows like Gyeongseong Creature to add to your Netflix K-drama binge-list

 Jump To / Table of Contents